yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/button.md

 ![button-color](./button/button-color.png)

-Click the ‘add component’ button at the bottom of the **attribute inspector** and select ‘Button’ from ‘add UI component’.
+Click the ‘add component’ button at the bottom of the **Inspector** and select ‘Button’ from ‘add UI component’.
 You can then add the Button component to the node.

 ## Button attribute